Afghanistan–United States relations: Withdrawal of U.S troops

 On April 13, 2021, US President Joe Biden announced the withdrawal of all remaining troops in Afghanistan by September 11, 2021.
 The withdrawal began on May 1, and the Taliban concurrently launched a nationwide offensive.
 Kabul fell on August 15, and the Islamic Republic was dissolved.
 The next day, Biden admitted to the press that his administration did not anticipate the Taliban would reach Kabul so fast.
 The US officially completed its withdrawal from Afghanistan on August 30, upon which the Taliban claimed victory.
 The U.S. Embassy in Kabul—having relocated to Hamid Karzai International Airport on August 15—suspended operations in Afghanistan on August 31 and relocated to Doha, Qatar.
 On November 12, 2021, the U.S. announced that an interests section would open at the Embassy of Qatar in Kabul on December 31, to serve as the protecting power for the U.S. in Afghanistan.
 The Islamic Republic's diplomatic missions to the U.S. operated independently for several months before shutting down operations and transferring custody of the properties to the U.S. State Department on March 16, 2022.
-Afghanistan has no protecting power in the U.S.
+Afghanistan has no protecting power in the U.S., though those in the U.S. needing Afghan consular services are referred to the missions in Canada through an informal arrangement with the U.S. State Department.

+As many as 150,000 Afghans who assisted the United States remained in Afghanistan, including individuals who worked closely with US military forces.

+Deals under the Biden administration

+On January 21, 2025, two Americans held in Afghanistan were released in exchange for a Taliban fighter in the United States.
+The deal was brokered by Qatar and finalized in the final hours of the outgoing Biden administration.

+Revocation of Temporary Protected Status for Afghans

+In 2025, the Trump administration moved to end the Temporary Protected Status (TPS) for approximately 14,600 Afghans, citing that conditions in Afghanistan no longer met TPS criteria.
+This decision, made amid ongoing Taliban rule and humanitarian crisis, sparked criticism from refugee groups and political figures who argued that returning Afghans would expose them to persecution.
+TPS had allowed Afghans to stay in the US due to safety concerns after the 2021 US military withdrawal.
+The revocation was set for May 2025, affecting many who had been relocated following the US evacuation of over 82,000 Afghans.
+Critics highlighted the continuing instability, including Taliban human rights abuses, as justification for maintaining their protected status.